Pharmacy assistant CV template (text format)

 Headingley Pharmacy, Leeds

-- Earned Level 2 NVQ Qualification in Pharmacy Service Skills under the supervision of an accredited pharmacist
+- Earned Level 2 NVQ qualification in Pharmacy Service Skills under the supervision of an accredited pharmacist

 - Answered customer questions regarding their medications while basing them off their wellness and lifestyle levels